dioxine/rust-esetupdater/README.md

 then in advance, you might be know ```username``` and ```password```  of that resource.
 If endpoint does not even has BasicAuth, and you entered them in config.toml, no problems, they will be ignored.

-Redirections at this point are not working!
+Redirections are not working!
 If your server is accessible only with https, you SHOULD set https-address in config.toml